Skip to main content

 Overview

 The FPS Importer is designed to make the migration of payroll data from other systems into your current setup quick and simple.
-It automatically populates employee data, tax information, opening balances, and company details based on your most recent submission to HMRC.
+It automatically populates employee data, tax information, and opening balances based on your most recent submission to HMRC.

 Importer Purpose